peravali0812/peravali0812.github.io/_pages/about.md

 ---
 permalink: /
-title: "Hello, Welcome to my website 👋"
+title: "Welcome to my website 👋"
 excerpt: "About me"
 author_profile: true
 redirect_from: